 “Flight training organizations are selecting the Piper brand not only because we are the only OEM to provide a full trainer product line up, but because of our demonstrated commitment to the trainer market.
 It is our desire to develop long term relationships with our customers that reach far beyond the sale of the aircraft,” said Piper Vice President of Sales, Marketing and Customer Support, Ron Gunnarson.

-For 2018 Piper is on track to deliver more than 100 PA-28s – a combination of single engine Archers and single engine, complex trainer, Arrows.
+For 2018 Piper is on track to deliver more than 100 PA-28s – a combination of single-engine Archers and single-engine, complex trainer, Arrows.
 In addition to the success with Piper’s PA-28 products, sales for the twin-engine Seminole will reach their highest level in more than 15 years.

 About the Archer TX

 The Archer TX includes the Garmin G1000 NXi avionics package which incorporates modern processing power that supports faster map rendering and smoother panning throughout the displays.
 Saving valuable time in the cockpit, the displays initialize within seconds after start-up, providing immediate access to frequencies, flight plan data and more.
 The Archer TX comes standard equipped with a 180 hp Lycoming engine, offers 128 ktas / 237 km/h cruise speed.
 The aircraft is offered with multiple engine configurations designed to meet the operational and regional needs of the training provider.
-In addition to the standard Lycoming O-360-A4M, an optional fuel injected LycomingIO-360-B4A engine is available as well as diesel option utilizing the Continental CD-155 engine.
+In addition to the standard Lycoming O-360-A4M, an optional fuel-injected LycomingIO-360-B4A engine is available as well as a diesel option utilizing the Continental CD-155 engine.